bitstudio/zodiac_google/README.md

 ### Learn to compare

 Humans are more or less capable dealing with classification problem.
 Given a new object and a list of categorial examples to compare with, we can immediately identify to which category that object belongs.
-Given a new example set, we can do it again without fail, though the results may vary depend on personal learned metric of similarity.
+Given a new example set, we can do it again without fail, though the results may vary depending on personal learned metric of similarity.
 That's right.
 We want the model to establish a metric of similarity from a set of training examples.

 A metric implies a distance function, $d : S \times S \to R$, working on a closed set of features $S$ to compare a pair of two of such members.
 The model is a function parameterized by a set of weights $\vec{w}$ that converts an example into this feature space, $f : D \to S$ where $D$ is the space of input and example data.